grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

 Use the latest version of [Grafana Alloy](https://grafana.com/docs/alloy/<ALLOY_VERSION>).

-1. To enable scraping native histograms you need to enable the argument `enable_protobuf_negotiation` in the `prometheus.scrape` component:
+1. To scrape native histograms you need to enable the argument `enable_protobuf_negotiation` in the `prometheus.scrape` component:

    ```
    prometheus.scrape "myapp" {